grpc/proposal/A36-xds-for-servers.md

 CIDRs need mulitple normalizations.
 The `prefix_len` should be adjusted to the valid range of 0-32 (inclusive) for IPv4 and 0-128 (inclusive) for IPv6.
-An absent `prefix_len` should be considered equivalent to 32 for IPv4 and 128 for IPv6.
+An absent `prefix_len` should be considered equivalent to 0.
 Unused low bits of the `address_prefix` must be ignored, which can be achieved by replacing it with the network mask.
 Note that a CIDR with `prefix_len` of `0` is not the same as an unspecified CIDR, because it still matches a network type (IPv4 vs IPv6).

 The following is a snippet of [all current fields of FilterChainMatch][FilterChainMatch], and if they will be handled specially